Ganymede-Bio/website-docusaurus/docs/nodes/File/Zip_Read.md

 displayed_sidebar: webUiSidebar
 ---

+## Node

 ### Node Description

-Reads a Zip file and uploads the extracted files to the data lake

-Ingests one Zip file, which is passed to the user-defined function as a bytes object for processing.
+Ingests one zip file, which is passed to the user-defined function as a bytes object for processing.
 The user-defined function returns one or more files and a metadata table which are written to the Ganymede data lake.